Foundations of regular variation on topological spaces: Random closed sets

-so that $\psi$ is an isometry, which is bornologically consistent by Lemma~\ref{lemma:map-zero} and so satisfies conditions of Theorem~\ref{mapping-theorem}.
+It follows that $\psi$ is an isometry.
+This map $\psi$ is bornologically consistent by Lemma~\ref{lemma:map-zero} and therefore satisfies the conditions of Theorem~\ref{mapping-theorem}.
 A random compact convex set $X$ is regularly varying on $\fK_0$ if and only if its support function $h_X$ is regularly varying on the family of continuous functions on the unit sphere with the ideal $\sC_0$ generated by the norm.
 In this way we recover an observation made in \cite{mikosch:pawlas:samorodnitsky_2011}.